golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    .. todo:: Write the config name for default user.

+.. option:: --title <title>

+    Title of the container.
+Used when generating paths based on categories.

+.. option:: --category </path/to/category>

+    Category to use in generating paths.
+Requires --title.
+May be provided multiple times.

 .. option:: -u, --update-user

    Add the container to the user manifest.